 Liability and accountability in case of errors

-Most AI tools currently in use are classified as FDA-regulated medical devices, which maintain the clinician as the ultimate decision-maker, but legal clarity remains an evolving area.
-Responsibility becomes a central issue when an AI‑assisted report misses a diagnosis or suggests an incorrect interpretation.
-Physicians worry that unclear liability will shift legal heat onto clinicians who relied on a validated but fallible tool.
-Establishing contractual, regulatory, and professional accountability frameworks is essential before widespread autonomous use.
-“Also, it is hard to sue a machine, but far easier to sue a human being, hence patients will always prefer humans to machines,” explained a pathologist on Sermo.
+When an AI-assisted report misses a diagnosis, it raises the question of whether the physician or the technology is responsible.
+Physicians worry that unclear liability will shift legal heat onto clinicians.
+“Also, it is hard to sue a machine, but far easier to sue a human being, hence patients will always prefer humans to machines,” asserts a pathologist on Sermo.

 Accuracy and reliability of AI-generated outputs